 - Lift, valid right to the top, the 3rd floor

-There are three lifts (North, East, and West pillars ) will take you up to the 1st and 2nd floors (115m). you should expect to have to queue to use the lifts.
+There are three lifts (North, East, and West pillars ) will take you up to the 1st and 2nd floors (115m).
+You should expect to have to queue to use the lifts, although this will be reduced somewhat with the current restrictions.
 The south pillar is for those using the stairs.

 For those with tickets to the top (3rd floor at 276m), you need to change lifts at the 2nd floor.